 Treatment isn’t just about medication.
 The Substance Abuse and Mental Health Services Administration (SAMHSA) recommends that medications for addiction be used as part of a whole-person approach to recovery.7 SAMHSA further states that medications work more effectively when combined with behavioral therapies.7

-When a person is dealing with addiction, behavioral therapies can address why they started using substances in the first place and help a person develop healthier ways of coping that can help them overcome these underlying issues and avoid relapse.13
+When a person is dealing with addiction, behavioral therapies can help them address why they started using substances in the first place and develop healthier ways of coping, which can help them overcome these underlying issues and avoid relapse.13

 Behavioral therapy can take many forms, including:1, 14

-- Cognitive-behavioral therapy (CBT): CBT is widely used in treatment programs and can help change thoughts and behavioral patterns that lead to substance use, as well as learn new ways of coping with stress that doesn’t involve drugs.
+- Cognitive behavioral therapy (CBT): CBT is widely used in treatment programs and can help change thoughts and behavioral patterns that lead to substance use, as well as helping people learn new ways of coping with stress that don’t involve drugs.

 - Contingency management: This approach uses various forms of incentives or rewards to keep people in treatment.
-For example, a program may offer vouchers for movie tickets for attending counseling sessions.
+For example, a program may offer vouchers for movie tickets in exchange for attending counseling sessions.

-- Support groups, such as 12-Step programs and other mutual help groups, are an important part of ongoing recovery.
-Oftentimes, treatment programs incorporate the concepts of 12-Step groups and encourage people to keep going to groups like Alcoholics Anonymous (AA) after discharge from treatment.
+- Support groups, such as 12-step programs and other mutual help groups: These are an important part of ongoing recovery.
+Oftentimes, treatment programs incorporate the concepts of 12-step groups and encourage people to keep going to groups like Alcoholics Anonymous (AA) after discharge from treatment.

-- Family therapy: Another popular intervention, family therapy can help address patterns in family functioning and the impact on substance use, as well as help make overall family functioning better.
+- Family therapy: Another popular intervention, family therapy can help address patterns in family functioning and the impact on substance use, as well as improve overall family functioning.

 - Group counseling: Counseling in a group setting reinforces drug-free lifestyles through social reinforcement.14